Tuesday, January 25, 2011

 Test for Oxygen gas: Insert a glowing splint above solution near the anode end.
 If splint rekindles, oxygen gas is present.

-1.0mol/dm^3, or less, hydroxide ions are discharged except in the cases of copper and silver.
+In dilute solutions, for instance when the concentration is 1.0mol/dm^3, or less, hydroxide ions are discharged except in the cases of copper and silver.
 This is also known as the concentration effect, another factor affecting the selective discharging of ions during electrolysis.
 However, concentration only affects the anions and not the cations.

 Obtaining Copper